ezesoft/xapi/readme.md

  2. *order.proto*: Order management interfaces for creating and cancelling orders
  3. *market_data.proto*: Interfaces for retrieving market data

-> **Note**: If you want to see the definition for all available APIs, including all input and output parameters, look in .proto files.
+> **Note**: If you want to see the definition for all available APIs, including all input and output parameters, look in the .proto files.

-In Anaconda Prompt, navigate to the tutorials folder
+In Command Prompt, navigate to the tutorials folder:

     cd xapi/tutorials

-You can execute the following commands in the Anaconda Prompt to compile the *proto* files:
+You can execute the following commands in the Command Prompt to compile the *proto* files:

     python -m grpc_tools.protoc -I../protos --python_out=. --grpc_python_out=. ../protos/order.proto